-It’s December, and time for this Canadian sexagenarian to stop shaking like a hypothermic Chihuahua.
-While many countries can offer a climatic cure to put an end to the ‘cold war’, it is the less trodden roads of mysterious Myanmar, formerly known as Burma, that we hope will satiate this years wanderlust.
+It’s December, and time for this Canadian sexagenarian to stop shaking like a hypothermic Chihuahua!
+While many countries can offer a climatic cure to end the ‘cold war’, it’s the less trodden roads of mysterious Myanmar, formerly known as Burma, that we hope will appease this year’s wanderlust.

 Clearly suffering from five decades of catastrophic mismanagement and iron-handed rule by military dictatorship, Myanmar is now starting to emerge from years on the blacklists of travelers.
 The redeeming factor is it’s said to be a country lost in a time warp where the adventure travel of old lives on.

-Outside the muddled airport we jump into a primitive taxi expect that looks better suited to Fred Flintstone, with the only air-con courtesy of the numerous floorboard cavities revealing the road’s center line blurring by beneath us.
-As our motorized contraption thumps along over pothole plagued roads we pass by road signs displaying a language that looks like the aftermath of ink-dipped maggots in a dance competition!
+Outside the muddled airport we jump into a primitive taxi expect that looks better suited to Fred Flintstone.
+The only air-con is courtesy of the numerous floorboard cavities revealing the road’s center line blurring by beneath us.
+As our motorized contraption thumps over pothole plagued roads we pass perplexing road signage using an alphabet resembling the aftermath of an ink-dipped earthworm’s dance competition!

 Here in this land that time forgot, a culture exists where holy men are more revered than rock stars, and golden Buddha’s are bathed every day at first light.
-Men dress in longyi skirts and women look tribal with faces smeared in a white tree bark mixture to protect them from the searing sun.
-There’s also an assortment of tooth-challenged elders; with lips, gums, and any remaining ivory all nastily stained from their habitual betel-chawing.
-Completing the cocktail of characters are head-shaved monks in red robes, monkettes in pink, and the typical profusion of scruffy little barefoot vagabonds curiously milling about.
+Men dress in longyi skirts, and women have a tribal look with faces smeared in a white tree bark mixture to protect them from the searing sun.
+There are also tooth-challenged elders; with lips, gums, and any remaining ivory all stained reddish-brown from their habitual chewing of betel nut.
+Completing the cocktail of characters are head-shaved red-robed monks, monkettes attired in pink, and the typical profusion of scruffy little barefoot vagabonds curiously milling about.

-A town highlight is one of Buddhism’s most sacred sites is the 326 foot high, 2500 year old Shewdagon Pagoda.
-Adorned with 27 tons of gold leaf, the stunning tip of the stupa is set with 5448 diamonds and 2317 rubies.
-At the very top the crowning jewel a single 76 carat diamond sits winking.
+A Yangon highlight, and one of Buddhism’s most sacred sites, is the 326 foot tall, 2500 year old Shewdagon Pagoda.
+Adorned with 27 tons of gold leaf, the stunning tip of the stupa is set with 5448 diamonds, 2317 rubies, and at the very top is the crowning jewel; a single 76 carat diamond winking in the sun.

 Always trolling for compelling activities, we opt to ride the rails on a dilapidated train that looks as if it’s been around since man climbed down out of the trees.
-We’re the only foreigners aboard as it hobbles along the tracks at little more than a jogging speed, and sitting on kidney-crunching wooden seats we enjoy an unimpeded view as the windows long ago lost their glass.
-Any signs of tourism quickly vanish, as the city gives way to clusters of ramshackle habitation and the heartbreaking poverty of those in the countryside.
+We’re the only foreigners aboard as it hobbles along the tracks at little more than a jogging speed.
+Sitting on kidney-crunching wooden seats, we enjoy unimpeded views as the windows have long ago lost their glass.
+Any signs of tourism quickly vanish as the city gives way to the clusters of ramshackle habitation and heartbreaking poverty in the countryside.

-Women struggle aboard the old iron horse with massive loads of veggies, and quickly sandwich us amid the towering stacks of greenery.
+Women struggle aboard the old iron horse with massive loads of veggies, and quickly sandwich us amid towering stacks of greenery.
 With no apparent room left in the car, a plump old woman somehow manages to squeeze in, carrying a little portable kitchen around her neck to try and sell her captive audience a hot cooked meal.
-Ridiculously entertaining chaos as the train clatters down the tracks!
+The result is ridiculously entertaining chaos as the train clatters down the tracks!